enfein/mieru/docs/operation.md

 ## Check connectivity between client and server

-To determine if the connectivity is OK, you can look at the client logs.
-For example, in this log,
+To determine if the connectivity is OK, you can look at the client metrics.
+To get the metrics, run command `mieru get metrics`.
+In the following example,

 ```
-INFO [metrics]
-INFO [metrics - cipher - client] DirectDecrypt=9187 FailedDirectDecrypt=0
-INFO [metrics - connections] ActiveOpens=44 CurrEstablished=1 MaxConn=2 PassiveOpens=0
-INFO [metrics - HTTP proxy] ConnErrors=0 Requests=0 SchemeErrors=0
-INFO [metrics - replay] KnownSession=0 NewSession=0
-INFO [metrics - socks5] ConnectionRefusedErrors=0 DNSResolveErrors=0 HandshakeErrors=0 HostUnreachableErrors=0 NetworkUnreachableErrors=0 UDPAssociateErrors=0 UnsupportedCommandErrors=0
-INFO [metrics - socks5 UDP associate] InBytes=3106936 InPkts=4399 OutBytes=3106340 OutPkts=4398
-INFO [metrics - traffic] InBytes=3883129 OutBytes=3867440 OutPaddingBytes=422090
-INFO [metrics - underlay] ActiveOpens=4 CurrEstablished=4 MaxConn=4 PassiveOpens=0 UnderlayMalformedUDP=0 UnsolicitedUDP=0
+{
+    "cipher - client": {
+        "DirectDecrypt": 25683,
+        "FailedDirectDecrypt": 0
+    },
+    "connections": {
+        "ActiveOpens": 2,
+        "CurrEstablished": 2,
+        "MaxConn": 2,
+        "PassiveOpens": 0
+    },
+    "HTTP proxy": {
+        "ConnErrors": 0,
+        "Requests": 2,
+        "SchemeErrors": 0
+    },
+    "replay": {
+        "KnownSession": 0,
+        "NewSession": 0
+    },
+    "socks5": {
+        "ConnectionRefusedErrors": 0,
+        "DNSResolveErrors": 0,
+        "HandshakeErrors": 0,
+        "HostUnreachableErrors": 0,
+        "NetworkUnreachableErrors": 0,
+        "UDPAssociateErrors": 0,
+        "UnsupportedCommandErrors": 0
+    },
+    "socks5 UDP associate": {
+        "InBytes": 0,
+        "InPkts": 0,
+        "OutBytes": 0,
+        "OutPkts": 0
+    },
+    "traffic": {
+        "InBytes": 14680428,
+        "OutBytes": 1853242,
+        "OutPaddingBytes": 271334
+    },
+    "underlay": {
+        "ActiveOpens": 2,
+        "CurrEstablished": 2,
+        "MaxConn": 2,
+        "PassiveOpens": 0,
+        "UnderlayMalformedUDP": 0,
+        "UnsolicitedUDP": 0
+    }
+}
 ```

-if the value of `CurrEstablished` is not 0, there is an active connection between the client and the server at this moment; if the value of `DirectDecrypt` is not 0, the client has successfully decrypted the response packets sent by the server.
+if the value of `connections` -> `CurrEstablished` is not 0, there is an active connection between the client and the server at this moment; if the value of `cipher - client` -> `DirectDecrypt` is not 0, the client has successfully decrypted the response packets sent by the server.

 ## Troubleshooting suggestions